sjneph/satfactor/README.md

 This project has 2 main purposes:
 1) Convert the problem and factor an integer of interest!
 2) Quickly create either a solvable or an unsolvable SATISFIABILITY problem, whose difficulty is easily controlled by the creater.
-- o To create an unsolvable SATISFIABILITY problem, simply encode a prime number.
+- To create an unsolvable SATISFIABILITY problem, simply encode a prime number.
-- o To create more difficult but solvable problems, choose larger composite numbers with fewer factors.
+- To create more difficult but solvable problems, choose larger composite numbers with fewer factors.

 The number of interest may be any size!